How to Mop Meat During Barbecue: Expert Techniques for Flavor & Juiciness

 Apple cider vinegar 1 cup Adds tanginess

-Water ½ cup Dilutes intensity
+Water or broth ½ cup Dilutes intensity

 Garlic powder 1 tbsp For savory punch